Austin vs Washington DC

 Which city has higher STR taxes — Austin or Washington DC?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Washington DC charges 14.5% combined (sales tax on accommodations + transient lodging tax).
-Compare the full breakdown in the table above.
+Notably, Washington DC benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?